-The city of Helen and the surrounding area is extremely rich in history, but did you know that some say that the spirits of the past are still hanging around?
-Although we've never heard of any hauntings at our cabin rentals (that's a relief!), the region is still a lot of fun for those who are interested in the paranormal.
+The city of Helen and the surrounding area is rich in history, but did you know that some say that the spirits of the past are still hanging around?
+Although we've never heard of any haunting at our cabin rentals (that's a relief!), the region is still a lot of fun for those who are interested in the unexplained past.

 Burial Mound of Sautee and Nacoochee

 A different take on the classic story, is the story behind the Romeo and Juliet Indian Mound.

 A man named Sautee from the Chickasaw tribe and a woman named Nacoochee from the Cherokee tribe fell in love with each other.
 Unfortunately, the two tribes opposed one another, which made their relationship unacceptable among their people.

 Even so, the love between Sautee and Nacoochee could not be stopped.
 One night they met in the forest and ran away to Yonah Mountain.
 There they spent a few wonderful days together.
 Nacoochee decided that the only way that their relationship would work, would be if the two tribes could make amends.
 So, upon her return from Yonah Mountain, Nacoochee shared this idea with her father, who was the Cherokee chief.

 This idea infuriated her father, so he ordered Sautee to be thrown from a high cliff on top of Yonah Mountain.
 To make matters worse, he forced Nacoochee to watch as her lover plummeted to his death.
 As he fell, she broke free from her father's arms and fled to the edge of the cliff, where she jumped off to join Sautee.

 Legend claims that once they had both reached the ground they painfully crawled into each others arms for one final embrace.